grzesiek/sql_migrations/README.md

           username: <%= ENV['DB_SECOND_USER'] %>
           password: <%= ENV['DB_SECOND_PASS'] %>
           host:     <%= ENV['DB_SECOND_HOST'] %>
+      options:
+        separator: ;
     ```

     As shown above, it is possible to use ERB-like syntax to use environment variables in config.

     `default` database configuration is optional, nonetheless if supplied it will not be necessary to create additional subdirectory to store migrations (look below).

+    If you have multi-statement migrations you should provide `separator` configuration variable in `options` block. `options` key is optional in YAML.

 4. Migrations/seed/fixtures can be executed using rake tasks.
 So you will need to create `Rakefile`: